jmcfarlane/chula/docs/getting_started.rst

 Let's see what this looks like now::

- cd Myapp
- python webserver.py
+ python myapp/webserver.py

-Now browse to http://localhost:8080/envinfo and you should see a table of environment variables.
+Now browse to http://localhost:8080/myapp/envinfo and you should see a table of environment variables.
 It's a little hard to read because the keys are not sorted, but that's because keys in the standard dict are not sorted.
 I leave the sorting issue as an excercise for the reader :)